cash/tweetvac/README.md

 [guidelines for working with timelines](https://dev.twitter.com/docs/working-with-timelines) so that you don't have to.

+tweetvac supports retrospective pulling of tweets from Twitter.
+For example, it can pull down a large number of tweets by a specific user or all the tweets from a geographic area that mentions a search term.
+It automatically generates the requests to work backward along the timeline.

 Authentication
 ==============
 Twitter requires OAuth. tweetvac can store a user's authentication information